 Businesses are switching to scheduling software

-It's no surprise that nearly 79% of businesses around the world schedule meetings daily or weekly.
+It's no surprise that nearly 79% of global businesses, regardless of size, schedule meetings daily or weekly.
 Even with the rise of new technology, approximately 73% of respondents continue to use email for scheduling, and 52% rely on phone calls to schedule meetings with leads or customers.

 But this conventional approach has its setbacks.
 Time-consuming coordination and calendar conflicts are two of the most common problems.
 Our study confirmed this: 44% of businesses cited back-and-forth scheduling as a major scheduling challenge, and 36% of respondents found double bookings as the next largest challenge.